 If you have been a victim of ADA discrimination in the workplace, a Disability Discrimination Lawyer leads the fight for justice to hold employers accountable for violating the law.

 The Americans with Disabilities Act of 1990, Title I, protects Tampa employees from disability discrimination.
-This disabilities protection covers all aspects of employment – promotions, wages, raises, health insurance, and all other aspects of the job.
+This disability protection covers all aspects of employment – promotions, wages, raises, health insurance, and all other aspects of the job.
 Wrongful termination may also result from disability discrimination.
-If you have a disability, it is your right as an American citizen to be treated exactly the same way as anyone else.
+If you have a disability, it is your right as an American citizen to be treated the same way as anyone else.

-Inactive and/or Perceived
+Inactive and/or perceived

 You also may be considered to have a disability if you have a medical history of a disability that is not currently active.
 If you are perceived to have a disability – even if you do not – you are covered as well.

 Not all American citizens are covered by the ADA.
 The company that employs you must have at least 15 employees.
 If you work for the federal government, you are also not covered by the ADA.
 However, you are covered by the Rehabilitation Act of 1973 (which contains similar parameters).

 Even in the initial job interview, you have the right not to be treated differently from other applicants.
 It is unlawful for a hiring manager to ask about or make any references to your disability.
 You should also not be required to submit to any form of pre-job offer medical testing.
 If you believe that you were discriminated against during the job interview process because of your disability, contact a disability discrimination lawyer at Wenzel Fenton Cabassa, P.A. today to help you make the best legal decisions for your career and your future.